hxrizxnqq/description/README.md

 ### HI, I'M HXRIZXNQQ (EUGENE)
 I am new in IT.
-Learning programming languages for **frontend**, like javascript and python for db.
+Learning programming languages for **frontend**, like javascript and python for db.<br>
 My Skills:
 - Javascript (20%)
 - HTML (80%)